XieLab-LiveGenome/Klf4_transcription_imaging/README.md

   https://www.openmicroscopy.org/bio-formats/downloads/

-and place it in `bioformats/`.
-The setup block registers the JAR with `javaaddpath`.
+and place it in `Image Analysis/bioformats/`, together with `ReadImage6D2.m`.
+The setup block
+registers the JAR with `javaaddpath`.

 Bio-Formats is distributed by the Open Microscopy Environment under the GPL and